P2333/Papers-of-Robust-ML/README.md

 * [Deep Defense: Training DNNs with Improved Adversarial Robustness](http://papers.nips.cc/paper/7324-deep-defense-training-dnns-with-improved-adversarial-robustness.pdf) (NeurIPS 2018) <br/> They follow the linear assumption in DeepFool method.
 DeepDefense pushes decision boundary away from those correctly classified, and pull decision boundary closer to those misclassified.

-* [Feature Denoising for Improving Adversarial Robustness](https://arxiv.org/pdf/1812.03411.pdf) (CVPR 2019) <br/> This paper applies non-local neural network and large-scale adversarial training with 128 GPUs (with training trick in 'Accurate, large minibatch SGD: Training ImageNet in 1 hour'), which shows large improvement than previous SOTA trained with 50 GPUs.

-* [Towards Deep Learning Models Resistant to Adversarial Attacks](https://arxiv.org/pdf/1706.06083.pdf) (ICLR 2018) <br/> This paper proposed projected gradient descent (PGD) attack, and the PGD-based adversarial training.
+* [Max-Mahalanobis Linear Discriminant Analysis Networks](http://proceedings.mlr.press/v80/pang18a/pang18a.pdf) (ICML 2018) <br/> This is one of our work.
+We explicitly model the feature distribution as a Max-Mahalanobis distribution (MMD), which has max margin among classes and can lead to guaranteed robustness.

+* [Ensemble Adversarial Training- Attacks and Defenses](https://arxiv.org/pdf/1705.07204.pdf) (ICLR 2018) <br/> Ensemble adversarial training use sevel pre-trained models, and in each training batch, they randomly select one of the currently trained model or pre-trained models to craft adversarial examples.

+* [Pixeldefend: Leveraging generative models to understand and defend against adversarial examples](https://arxiv.org/abs/1710.10766) (ICLR 2018) <br/> This paper provided defense by moving adversarial examples back towards the distribution seen in the training data.

 <a id='General_inference'></a>
 ## General Defenses (inference phase)
+* [Mixup Inference: Better Exploiting Mixup to Defend Adversarial Attacks](https://arxiv.org/abs/1909.11515) (ICLR 2020) <br/> This paper exploit the mixup mechanism in the inference phase to improve robustness.

 * [Barrage of Random Transforms for Adversarially Robust Defense](http://openaccess.thecvf.com/content_CVPR_2019/papers/Raff_Barrage_of_Random_Transforms_for_Adversarially_Robust_Defense_CVPR_2019_paper.pdf) (CVPR 2019) <br/> This paper applies a set of different random transformations as an off-the-shelf defense.

 * [Mitigating Adversarial Effects Through Randomization](https://arxiv.org/pdf/1711.01991.pdf) (ICLR 2018) <br/> Use random resizing and random padding to disturb adversarial examples, which won the 2nd place in th defense track of NeurIPS 2017 Adversarial Competation.